Golf Outing 2023: Click here.

-The Chapter meets monthly, in person whenever it’s possible to do so safely; otherwise, virtually.
-Each meeting allows each member to introduce themselves and their companies, and Chapter leadership updates attendees on programs and activities of the organization.
-Whenever possible, we offer plant tours; again, on-site or virtual.
-Each month, one company is highlighted in a Member Spotlight.
+The Chapter meets 4-6 times per year, in person whenever it’s possible to do so safely.
+Every meeting allows each member to introduce themselves and their companies, and Chapter leadership updates attendees on programs and activities of the organization.
+Whenever possible, we offer plant tours.
+Often, one company is highlighted in a Member Spotlight.

 Some recent featured speakers and topics have included:

-- Annual Economic Outlook updaates from The Franklin Partnership, the lobbying arm of the NTMA
+- Annual Economic Outlook updates from The Franklin Partnership, the lobbying arm of the NTMA

 - Succession Planning